 Digital touches both inside and the outside of the Pyaterochka business, Goncharov says.
 Inside means improving internal processes, while outside refers to the retailer’s digital interface with its customers.

 Eager to see how its processes measure up, Goncharov reveals Pyaterochka has created a ‘digitisation index’ and ranked processes in the company, according to their level of automation.
-That encompasses 200 processes plus 1,000 sub-processes, he says.
+That encompasses around 200 processes plus almost 1,000 sub-processes across all X5’s retail chains, he says.
 Pyaterochka ranks 2.5 times lower than Amazon on the Index but considerably higher than other retailers, Goncharov reports.

 Big data strategy